Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs-checkpointstoreblob-aio/README.md

 - **Event Hubs namespace with an Event Hub:** To interact with Azure Event Hubs, you'll also need to have a namespace and Event Hub  available.
 If you are not familiar with creating Azure resources, you may wish to follow the step-by-step guide for [creating an Event Hub using the Azure portal](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
 There, you can also find detailed instructions for using the Azure CLI, Azure PowerShell, or Azure Resource Manager (ARM) templates to create an Event Hub.

-- **Azure Storage Account:** You'll need to have an Azure Storage Account and create a Azure Blob Storage Block Container to store the checkpoint data with blobs. [creating an Azure Block Blob Storage Account](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-create-account-block-blob)
+- **Azure Storage Account:** You'll need to have an Azure Storage Account and create a Azure Blob Storage Block Container to store the checkpoint data with blobs.
+You may follow the guide [creating an Azure Block Blob Storage Account](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-create-account-block-blob).

 ## Key concepts